Centenary Neophone

 the telephone as close to original and it is easier to convert back to

-You have to make your mind up as to which one you favour.
+You have to make your mind up as to which method you favour.

 - Remove capacitor.